 The attorneys at Emerson Law Firm are consumer lawyers and members of the National Association of Consumer Advocates, a dedicated organization of more than 1500 consumer advocates representing consumers, including those victimized by fraudulent, abusive, and/or predatory business practices.
-The lawyers of the firm generally practice in the areas of foreclosure defense and loss mitigation, consumer bankruptcy, and residential real estate and are able to assist clients in matters involving consumer fraud, fair debt collection practice issues, credit card defense, and general debt defense.
-Our combined experience on "the other side" (as former debt collection and mortgage servicing attorneys) provides us with a unique understanding of the industry that has proven to be invaluable to our clients.
+The lawyers of the firm generally practice in the areas of residential real estate sales and purchases -- including short sale transactions, foreclosure defense, consumer bankruptcy, and estate planning.

 There are many reasons for foreclosure.
 Perhaps your family has experienced a job loss, salary reduction, or injury.
 You may be unable to refinance because you now have negative equity in your home.
 You've lost tenants.
 Or perhaps your loan servicer wrongfully foreclosed on you because of accounting errors (trust us, it happens!).
 We've seen it all.

 We will help you determine your loss mitigation options -- such as a short sale, deed in lieu of foreclosure, consent foreclosure, loan workout or modification -- and guide you through the process while simultaneously defending your foreclosure.
 Our office has substantial experience in chancery cases, including foreclosure.
 And yes, we even do commercial foreclosures and appeals.